(k) Provisions, contingent liabilities and commitments

 C Market Risk

 Market risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices.
 Market risk comprises three types of risk: interest rate risk, currency risk and other market changes.
-Financial instruments affected by market risk include loans and borrowings and deposits.
+Financial instruments affected by market risk include deposits.

 The sensitivity analysis have been prepared on the basis that the amount of debt, the ratio of fixed to floating interest rates of the debt and the proportion of financial instruments in foreign currencies are all constant.